Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

 ##Projects that currently do not need additional volunteers

 **Creative Collective**
-A Creative Collective a la [Mozilla](http://creative.mozilla.org/) to have a place for everyone to come together to develop great fan art, and then enable Diaspora users to create t-shirts, mugs, etc from the fan art via something like [Zazzle](http://www.zazzle.com/).
+A creative collective a la [Mozilla](http://creative.mozilla.org/) to have a place for everyone to come together to develop great fan art, and then enable Diaspora users to create t-shirts, mugs, etc from the fan art via something like [Zazzle](http://www.zazzle.com/).

 **Diaspora Project Website**
 www.diasporafoundation.org